JordanMunroe/ComfyUI-apidocs/api_docs/overview.md

 ## Previews and Progress Tracking

 Previews are one of ComfyUI's most powerful features for monitoring long-running image generation workflows.
 During execution, ComfyUI can send progressive preview images showing the current state of generation, allowing users to see results in real-time and make informed decisions about whether to continue or interrupt the process.
 Preview images are transmitted via WebSocket using efficient binary encoding to minimize bandwidth while maintaining responsiveness.
+For end-to-end retrieval patterns (WebSocket previews + HTTP downloads), refer to [Preview & Output Retrieval](./previews_and_outputs.md).

 **Key Features:**
 - Real-time progress updates during workflow execution